ek775/GlyBot/README.md

 **Run with Docker**

-To use the prototype assistant yourself, the easist method is via docker container.
-Due to the use of external APIs, these instructions use docker files in the repo to build the image using your API keys and assume that you have installed and/or are familiar with git and docker command line tools.
+To experiment with the prototype assistant yourself, this repository is configured to use docker compose to run the application and vector database as a pair of networked containers.
+You will need [docker compose](https://docs.docker.com/compose/) installed appropriately for your machine, then follow the steps below.

 Steps:
 1. Clone the repository